Refugees 101

 Forcibly Displaced People

-The number of forcibly displaced people (FDP) worldwide increased from 43 million to over 117 million between 2010 and 2024.
+Between 2010 and 2026 the number of forcibly displaced people (FDP) worldwide increased from 43 million to over 117.8 million.

 Trends in Global Forced Displacement